orbs-network/lean-helix-go/spec/lean-helix-readme.md

 * BlockProof is serialized by the library _(passed as byte_array)_
 * Block is serialized by the Consumer service.
 * Genesis Block and BlockProof are both nil.
 Thus, on boot the system comes to an agreement on initial context such as timestamp.
-* To provide for VirtualChain sharding each such blockchain is augmented with an `instanceId` which is provided to the lean-helix library and used\propogated to all critical agreement signed messages (e.g. ViewChange message contains `instanceId`) to prevent byzantine exploits.
+* To accomodate for VirtualChain sharding each such blockchain is augmented with an `instanceId` which is provided to the lean-helix library and used\propogated to all critical agreement signed messages (e.g. ViewChange message contains `instanceId`) to prevent byzantine exploits.

 ## Architecture - components and interfaces